thunderbird/thunderbird-android/docs/architecture/adr/README.md

 with its context and consequences.
 ADRs record the decision making process and allow others to understand the rationale behind decisions, providing insight and facilitating future decision-making processes.

+ADRs are part of our broader [engineering process](../../engineering/README.md), which also includes [RFCs](../../engineering/rfcs/README.md) for technical direction and [Technical Designs](../../engineering/technical-designs/README.md) for implementation details.

 ## Format of an ADR

 We adhere to Michael Nygard's [ADR format proposal](https://cognitect.com/blog/2011/11/15/documenting-architecture-decisions),